fedkeshav/multinational-retail-data-centralisation/README.md

 This project shows how to bring data stored in different formats - datatables, csv files in S3 buckets, APIs etc - to data tables in a PostgresSQL database.
 It also shows various steps involved in cleaning of the data.
 Users can learn methods to access different types of files.

 ## Folder structure
-The folder has two files types - python and SQL.
+The folder has three folders - python files, SQL cleaning files and SQL querying files.

 Use the four python files initially to extract, clean and upload the data into the database.
 1. 'data_extraction.py' - this file has the class methods for extracting data from various formats (e.g., databases, s3 bucket) and converting them to dataframes